ClonedPuppy/TouchKit/README.md

 It is important to assign a unique name to all UI elements as this name is used to retrieve the state of the element.

+To finalize the touch panel design, use the Export function in Blender to export the scene as a .glb file.
+The exporter in the UI_Template file is already configured with the appropriate settings, including the option to only export renderable items.
+This ensures that reference images on the buttons are not included in the exported file.

+Once the .glb file has been generated, move it to the /Asset folder and update the panel name in the constructor to the name of the exported .glb file (excluding the .glb extension).

+After completing these steps, build the project to test out the new touch panel.